opencv/opencv/doc/tutorials/core/mat-mask-operations/mat-mask-operations.rst

        }
    }

 On the borders of the image the upper notation results inexistent pixel locations (like minus one - minus one).
 In these points our formula is undefined.
-A simple solution is to do not apply the mask in these points and, for example, set the pixels on the borders to zeros:
+A simple solution is to not apply the mask in these points and, for example, set the pixels on the borders to zeros:

 .. code-block:: cpp